adamjkeller/apprunner-vpc-connector-demo/README.md

 - `bin/apprunner-vpc-demo.ts`: This is where we instantiate the CDK app and stack.
 - `lib/apprunner-vpc-demo-stack.ts`: Here is where all of the code lives that defines our stack resources and dependencies.

-In the below sections we will review the code in chunks and review what we are building.
+In the below sections we will review the code in chunks to better understand what we are building.

 <details><summary> Base resources </summary>